Best Patrick Mahomes moments in ‘Quarterback’ episode 1

 KANSAS CITY, Mo. — Everyone is officially getting a behind-the-scenes look at Patrick Mahomes.

-With the first episode of the series released on Wednesday morning, folks get the first look at how the show is and how it will carry out for eight episodes.
+With the first episode of the series released on Wednesday, folks get the first look at the show and how it will carry out for eight episodes.

-The episode, ‘The Quest’ began with Mahomes’ celebration of the Chiefs’ Super Bowl LIV victory over the San Francisco 49ers and all the Mahomes obsession that came with it.
+The first episode, ‘The Quest,’ began with Mahomes’ celebration of the Chiefs’ Super Bowl LIV victory over the San Francisco 49ers and all the Mahomes obsession that came with it.

 The 27-year-old got the Madden 20 cover and Head and Shoulders hair commercials with Troy Polamalu as just some of the perks of being a Super Bowl champ and Super Bowl MVP.